Montclair State University

 Bylaws

-This independent non-profit organization shall be known as the Montclair State University Emeriti Association, hereafter referred to as the Association.
-The Association has the sanction of the Office of the Provost.
+This non-profit organization shall be known as the Montclair State University Emeriti Association, hereafter referred to as the Association.
+The Emeriti Association is under the aegis of the Office of the Provost.

 Article II: Objectives

-• Provide opportunities for Association members to maintain professional contact with colleagues in their own and other disciplines.
+• Provide opportunities for Association members to maintain professional contact with colleagues locally, nationally and internationally across disciplines

-• Facilitate Emeriti contributions to scholarly, educational, professional, and community service goals.
+• Facilitate Emeriti contributions to education, scholarship and professional/community service.

-• Publicize the continuing accomplishments of Emeriti to scholarly, educational, professional, and community service initiatives, thus enhancing the reputation of the University.
+• Publicize scholarly, educational, professional, community service activities and the continuing accomplishments of Emeriti and thus enhance the reputation of the University.

-• Sponsor educational programs, lectures, workshops, and symposia at the University on intellectual, social, and cultural issues of interest to Emeriti and the University community.
+• Sponsor educational programs, lectures, workshops and symposia on intellectual, social, and cultural issues of interest to Emeriti and the University community.

 • Serve as mentors for current faculty and students.